Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping/README.md

 It contains Ubnutu 20.04 image and all the required packages to run the model training and testing.
 One needs to bind the project file to be able to run the project.

 ## Train
+ We  trained  the  modelsusing  NVIDIA  V100  Graphics  Processing  Unit  for  fastertraining  time.
 ### Train Grasp
 ```
 # Grasp Goal agnostic